Noah-Huppert/kube-namespace/README.md

    This allows you to use the `kubectl` with enhanced namespace functionality

 # How It Works
-Kube Namespace provides a single `kubens` bash script.
+Kube Namespace provides a simple `kubens` bash function.

-This bash script has 3 sub-commands:
+This function has 4 sub-commands:

 - `use NAMESPACE`
 	- Records which Kubernetes namespace the user wants to work in by settings the `KUBENS_NAMESPACE` environment variable
+- `show`
+	- Shows which Kubernetes namespace a user is working in by printing the `KUBENS_NAMESPACE` environment variable
 - `exit`
 	- Clears the desired Kubernetes namespace by upsetting the `KUBENS_NAMESPACE` environment variable